MarekSchiffer/pgu/macOS_x86/02. Chapter 3 - maximum/Readme.md

 Subtracting two binary numbers for example will either lead to a 1 or a 0 in the most significant bit within two's complement.
 1 means negative, 0 means positive.
 If the number is negative the hardwired state machine microcode of the cmp operation will update the conditional flag register.
-The next opcode will then check if the condition is meat or not and based upon that update the instruction pointer.
+The next opcode will then check if the condition is met or not and based upon that update the instruction pointer.